dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 The point is, we now don't have to worry how side-effectful registrations might interact with regular code and break compositionality.
 It's now regular code all the way down.

-Let's write some, and get a feel for purely functional testing, and what it buys us.
+Let's write some code to get a feel for purely functional testing, and what it buys us.

 (All the following code is [available on github](https://github.com/dimitarg/weaver-test-examples).)